rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/11/01/new-experiments-shed-light-on-htm-theory.md

 -	The maintained response – These were similar to the sustained periodic neurons but maintained activity throughout the entirety of the sequence rather than responding only during a specific portion of the sequence.

 ![New Experiments](../images/Figure1.png) </br>
-<font size="2"><i>Figure 1.
+*Figure 1.
 The neural activity over time for two sequences, A and B. For sequence A, the transient and sustained codes (far left) are shown separately for illustration.
 The combined code that matches the recorded data follows.
-While the structure of the code for sequence B is similar, the individual cells that represent the transient and sustained codes differs [3].</i></font>
+While the structure of the code for sequence B is similar, the individual cells that represent the transient and sustained codes differs [3].*

 These results very closely match predictions from our theory.
 Our theory states that the cells within a minicolumn share a receptive field and all become active during unpredicted events.
 This explains the increased transient response both at the beginning of a sequence as well as for novel substituted images.